Two men killed and one fighting for life after triple shooting in Ilford

 Related video

-Two men have died and a third has been left critically injured after a shooting in Ilford, east London.
+Two men have died and a third has been left fighting for life after a shooting in Ilford.

-The Metropolitan Police were called shortly after midnight on Tuesday to Henley Road following reports that shots were fired.
+The Metropolitan Police was called shortly after midnight on Tuesday to Henley Road following reports that shots were fired.

-Armed officers and London Ambulance were among first responders but one of the victims, a man in his 20s was pronounced dead at the scene while the second victim died after.
+Armed officers and paramedics were among the first responders but one of the victims, a man in his 20s, was pronounced dead at the scene.
+The second victim died shortly after.

-Police say they know the identity of the victim in his 20s but work is ongoing to identify the second man while officers are working to inform the families of the victims.
+Police say they know the identity of the victim in his 20s but work is ongoing to identify the second man.
+Officers are working to inform the families of the victims.

 The third victim, aged in his 30s, was taken to hospital, where he is fighting for his life.

-At this early stage there have been no arrests and enquiries into the circumstances are ongoing.
+There have been no arrests and enquiries into the circumstances are ongoing.

 Crime scenes and road closures are in place on and around the Henley Road area.

-It comes after a murder investigation was launched last week after a woman in her 50s was stabbed to death 15 minutes away in Newham.
+The shooting comes after a murder investigation was launched last week after a woman in her 50s was stabbed to death 15 minutes away in Newham.

-Officers were called to a home on Windmill Lane and found two women suffering with stab injuries.
+Officers were called to a home on Windmill Lane and found two women suffering from stab injuries.

 The force said it was urgently searching for a man who is believed to have been known to both women.